oreillymedia/Learning-OpenCV-3_examples/README.md

 **In progress May 24, 2017**

 This code is in progress, currently at Chapter 15, bear with us, the code is coming, both Authors are busy, as always, building startups.
+If you want to help, request to join the project.
+Keep pull requests to one function at a time.
+It doesn't have to be just examples from the book, it can be other code snippets from the book, exercises, new functionality or even a "how to use" opencv_contrib functions.

 Note, for your interest, included here is a _Docker_ file that
 * Loads Ubuntu 16.04